Planning for long-term care expense has become an integral component of overall financial planning.

 Some clients can pass underwriting requirements well into their seventies and occasionally mid-eighties.
 But as we age, insurability becomes more challenging and premiums more expensive.
 Ideally, applicants should be between 45 and 65 years of age.

-Of the long-term care insurance (LTCI) products in the market today, standalone pool-of-funds products, which comprise about half of policies sold, have the strictest underwriting guidelines.
+Of the long-term care insurance (LTCI) products in the market today, standalone pool-of-funds products, which comprise less than 20% of policies sold, have the strictest underwriting guidelines.

 Life insurance based products tend to be more lenient.
 It’s common for a carrier to issue a policy to an applicant with some medical conditions and charge a higher premium.